top of page

 Multimedia

 Writing is a great, though often private, passion for Van Hee.
-She has written several novels, the most recent of which chronicles an HIV-positive songwriter’s pilgrimage to Mars.
+She has written two novels, the most recent of which chronicles an HIV-positive songwriter’s pilgrimage to Mars.
 Drawn to poetry since adolescence, Van Hee naturally made the jump to an improvisational, folk-influenced mode of songwriting.
-She even performed on her Martin acoustic guitar alongside outsider music legend Wesley Willis in the late 90s.
+Strumming her Martin acoustic guitar, she once opened for outsider music legend Wesley Willis in the late 90s.

 In the first years of the new millennium, Van Hee started to experience auditory hallucinations (hearing voices) and was diagnosed with schizophrenia.
 She describes falling into a practice of graphomania - scrawling the words spoken by these voices on every available surface.
 “When you’re bombarded, it’s hard to channel everything,” she says.
-Van Hee began making inked scrolls, the words flowing together with sketches of birds and figures.
+Van Hee began making inked scrolls, with sketches of figures and birds flowing together.
 With careful treatment, the artist was eventually able to manage her condition.
 While she’s found equilibrium in her life, the wild language and insistent repetition of her artwork draws from the experience of this psychological condition.

 Van Hee was born in Lawrence, Kansas, and has also lived in California and Texas.
 Her father was a self-taught artist as well, and Van Hee fondly recalls frolicking in his studio, her role somewhere between studio assistant and untamed beast.
 “I drew a lot of electric animals - full of zig-zags,” she described.
 Her dad was also a great fan of stripes and embedded text, elements that seem to have drifted down the line into his daughter’s spirited and unpredictably evolving work.